-Patches can be 'fixed', isolating them from memory load changes.
-Fixed patches are also protected under the port protection system in the same way as ports which are in use by multiple Hydra2 network users (See "Source and Destination Protection" on page 89).
+Patches can be 'fixed', which makes the patch at 'System' level, this means they are unaffected by memory or show load changes as they are not stored in memories or shows.
+Fixed patches are not protected under the port protection system, unlike ports which are in use by multiple Hydra2 network users (See "Source and Destination Protection" on page 89).